YanZhangADS/architecture-center/docs/reference-architectures/ai/realtime-scoring-python.md

 ## Architecture

-Both architectures share of the following common components.
+Both architectures share of the following common components:

 **[Azure Machine Learning service][aml]** is a cloud service that is used to train, deploy, automate and manage machine learning models, all at the broad scale that the cloud provides.
 It is used in this architecture to manage the deployment of models as well as authentication, routing, and load balancing of the web service.